 Testing Hedge Apples Yourself

-Lemon, Peppermint and Chestnuts
+Lemon, Peppermint, and Chestnuts as Natural Spider Repellents

 In addition to hedge apples, an internet search for natural spider repellents will turn up thousands of results claiming that chestnuts naturally repel spiders as will peppermint oil and lemon oil.
 When tested, peppermint oil and chestnuts did both prove to repel some spiders but worked only on spiders in two families.
 Lemon oil was completely ineffective as a repellent.

-To try peppermint oil on your spiders, simply add a few drops of the oil to a spray bottle filled with water and spritz the foundation of your home as well as in your basement, crawl space, attic or other areas where you find spiders.
+To use peppermint oil to repel spiders, add a few drops of the oil to a spray bottle filled with water and spritz the foundation of your home as well as in your basement, crawl space, attic or other areas where you find spiders.

 - Reduce the number of spiders you harbor by using outdoor lighting sparingly or with yellow bulbs that attract fewer insects.
 Spiders themselves aren't attracted to the light, but the insects they feed on are, and the spiders will go where food is easy to find.

-You can also reduce your spider population by removing the plants and foliage from your home's foundation.
+- Remove the plants and foliage from your home's foundation.
 Spiders like to hide in woodpiles, grass clippings, bushes and other plants, so keep some space between your home and these items.
 Keep tree limbs trimmed away from your home as well so they don't serve as elevated walkways into your home.